finnff/rng-sam3x/README.md

 # rng-Sam3x
-True Random Number Generator for Atmel ATSAM3X8E (Arduino Due)
+Header that includes fuctions to utilize the "True Random Number Generator" peripheral of the Atmel ATSAM3X8E (Arduino Due)

+main.cpp demonstrates some usage.